 If you want to improve your running skills, by all means, drink from the lakes and streams – you’ll be running to the bathroom all the time!

 Tap water and municipal water are just fine to drink.
 But you should avoid drinking from any untreated water sources, even if they appear to be crystal clear mountain streams.

 - Weight loss and dehydration

 If you suspect you have giardia, see your physician.
-He or she may prescribe medication.
+They will most likely prescribe medication, which you may need to take for several weeks.
 You should also drink lots of purified water and make sure your diet is healthy.
 The stronger your immune system is (and you are what you eat), the better able your body will be to rid itself of the giardia parasite.
 By the same token, children and the elderly are more susceptible to the effects of giardia, so it is important to supervise their activities near the water.